goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 .. warning:: This section is incomplete

-In this section, you will create `comment` objects and add it to tickets.
-As the first step, you need to define the interface for the comments.
-You can add this interface definition inside ``src/tc/collector/interfaces.py``::
+In this section, you will create `comment` objects which can be added to tickets.
+As the first step, you need to define the interface for a comment.
+You can add this interface definition in ``src/tc/collector/interfaces.py``::

   class IComment(Interface):